Diver certification

 A Diving certification or C-card is a document (usually a wallet sized plastic card) recognizing that an individual or organization authorized to do so, "certifies" that the bearer has completed a course of training as required by the agency issuing the card.
 This is assumed to represent a defined level of skill and knowledge in underwater diving.
-Divers carry a qualification record or certification card which may be required to prove their qualifications when booking a dive trip, hiring scuba equipment, filling diving cylinders or in the case of professional divers, seeking employment.
+Divers carry a qualification record or certification card which may be required to prove their qualifications when booking a dive trip, hiring scuba equipment, having diving cylinders filled, or in the case of professional divers, seeking employment.

 Although recreational certifications are issued by numerous different diver training agencies, the entry-level grade is not always equivalent.
 Different agencies will have different entry-level requirements as well as different higher-level grades, but all are claimed to allow a diver to develop their skills and knowledge in achievable steps.

 In contradistinction, a diver's logbook, or the electronic equivalent, is primarily evidence of range of diving experience.